 Reading the Mystics

-We will begin reading Brother Lawrence’s work: Practicing the Presence of God on Monday, June 23rd.
+We are reading Brother Lawrence’s work: Practicing the Presence of God.

 We will make use of a new translation by Carmen Acevedo Butcher.
 You are also welcome to use the popular translation by John Delaney.
 Both are faithful, helpful renderings of the profound and simple wisdom of Brother Lawrence (1611-1691).
 Alternatively, there is some evidence that Br.
 Lawrence’s year of birth may have been 1606.